New

 • Translation tools: these are often built on LLMs

-• Google Docs AI features like "Help me write"
+• Detecting Google Docs AI features like "Help me write"

 • Talking to ChatGPT for brainstorm and research, and reusing phrases written by AI